-Symptoms awake the patient from sleep at least once per week, but do not occur every night.
+Symptoms awaken the patient from sleep at least once per week but do not occur every night.

 The FEV1:FVC (forced vital capacity) ratio is reduced by up to 5%.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.

 Unforgettable characters with concise but impactful videos (2-4 min each)